 The diversity of our project types is stimulating and interesting and all staff are encouraged to broaden their architectural knowledge and experience.
 Design teams are set up in response to the particular needs of each project.

 On occasion we have worked in collaboration with other designers and architects, which can provide flexibility of personnel and broaden the base of expertise.
-Project teams have included specialists such as landscape architects, interior designers, exhibition designers, space planners, archaeologists, engineers and services consultants.
+Project teams have included specialists such as quantity surveyors, CDM Co-ordinators, landscape architects, interior designers, exhibition designers, space planners, archaeologists, engineers and services consultants.

-The four directors each have unique skills and contribution to make to the leadership of the practice.
+The directors each have unique skills and contribution to make to the leadership of the practice.

 Gordon is accredited in sustainable design as part of the initial scheme developed by the RIAS.
-He leads the practice in our approach to design, particularly for new buildings, and success has been recognised through various design awards.
-He lectures, and is a part time design tutor at Strathclyde University School of Architecture.
+He leads the practice in our approach to design, particularly for new buildings, and success has been recognised through various design awards and competition wins.
+He lectures, and is a part time design tutor at Strathclyde University school of architecture.

 His interests have resulted in utilising some innovative technology, and as a practice we ensure each site and building is considered carefully to produce appropriate solutions.